-Magura’s distinctive low-slung double arch brace design immediately distinguishes the Odur in terms of steering control.
-It locks down steering for outstanding on-trail accuracy that’ll shame anything this side of a bolt-through fork.
+Magura’s tough budget fork gets the double arch treatment for serious stiffness, and we’re happy to say that the low-slung double arch certainly manages to lock down steering for outstanding on-trail accuracy that’ll shame anything this side of a bolt-through fork.

 Although initially it felt a bit ﬁrm, the coil spring proved perfectly balanced for swallowing four-foot pancake landings without drama, while still maintaining small bump traction.

 There’s plenty of controlled and consistent rebound adjustment and a solid fork top lockout too, with metal adjusters all round giving it a quality feel.